Maxwell103/ChemProject/README.md

 # ChemicalCharts Project

 Welcome to the ChemicalCharts project repository!
 This project is a collection of data analysis and chart generation scripts related to chemical data.
-Whether you're exploring chemical properties, analyzing trends, or creating informative visualizations, this repository has you covered.

 Read the project document to get an understanding.
 [ChemistryProjectDocument.pdf](https://github.com/Maxwell103/ChemProject/files/13657826/ChemistryProjectDocument.pdf)